mike10004/csbridge2020-hw-suite/README.md

 # csbridge2020-hw-suite

-Suite of programs and scripts that help complete my homework assignments
+Suite of programs and scripts that help complete my C++ homework assignments.